mitrarahimi-ir/cs-react-hooks/README.md

 - `useToggle` - Toggle boolean state easily
 - `useDebounce` - Debounce a value for inputs, API calls, etc.
 - `useLocalStorage` - Synchronize state with localStorage
-- `useFetch` - Fetch data from APIs with loading & error state
-- `useInterval` - Set up intervals safely in React
-- `usePrevious` - Get the previous value of a state or prop
-- `useMediaQuery` - Track media query matches for responsive designs
-- `useOnClickOutside` - Detect clicks outside a referenced element

 **Note:** Full usage examples are included **inside each hook file** as: